waveupHQ/sveltekit-handbook/README.md

-# sveltekit-handbook
+# The Sveltekit Handbook
+Welcome to the world of SvelteKit!
+This powerful framework is changing the way developers build web applications.
+With its lightning-fast performance and ease of use, SvelteKit is quickly becoming a favorite among developers.
 In this handbook, we’ll explore the ins and outs of SvelteKit and show you how to harness its power to create stunning web applications.
+Get ready for a wild ride as we dive into the exciting world of SvelteKit!